michaelrsweet/michaelrsweet.github.com/hp-printer-app/hp-printer-app.md

 ------------

 `hp-printer-app` is published as a snap for Linux.
-Run the following command to install it:
+Run the following command to install it and start the server:

+    sudo snap install core         (if you haven't already done so) sudo snap install avahi
     sudo snap install hp-printer-app
+    sudo snap connect hp-printer-app:raw-usb
+    sudo snap connect hp-printer-app:avahi-control avahi:avahi-control
+    sudo snap start hp-printer-app.hp-printer-app-server

-A package file is included with all source releases on Github for use on macOS 10.14 and higher for both Intel and Apple Silicon.
+A package file is included with all source releases on Github for use on macOS 11 and higher for both Intel and Apple Silicon.

 If you need to install `hp-printer-app` from source, you'll need a "make" program, a C99 compiler (Clang and GCC work), the CUPS developer files, and the